conda/conda-dot-org/blog/2025-10-01-september-releases.md

 :::warning Special Announcement

-Following feedback from conda users last year about the pre-configuration of the conda code base to favor channels from Anaconda Inc., we've [finished removing](https://github.com/conda/conda/issues/14178) the hardcoding of Anaconda's channels as the default set of channels in the conda source code.
+Following feedback from conda users last year about the pre-configuration of the conda code base to favor channels from Anaconda Inc., we [finished removing](https://github.com/conda/conda/issues/14178) the hardcoding of Anaconda's channels as the default set of channels in the conda source code.

 It is now up to providers of the conda distributions, such as [miniforge](https://github.com/conda-forge/miniforge) or Anaconda (including miniconda), to pre-configure their preferred channels, e.g. by running the necessary `conda config --set channels` command.